review: Westcott Rapid Box – 26″ Octa Softbox

 The Westcott Rapid Box is also easy to set up, with no rods and speed-ring like traditional softboxes.
 It folds open like an umbrella.
 Similar-ish to the Westcott Apollo (affiliate), but simpler.
 And unlike the Apollo, you can actually reach your speedlight to adjust it, since it sits on the outside.

 The Rapid Box also feels sturdy and well-made.

 One potential negative of the Westcott Rapid Box series, is that the shaft and mechanism that unfolds the softbox, blocks some of the light of your speedlight.

-Now we get to an interesting feature of the Westcott Rapid Box Octa Softboxes – you can take the outer diffusion layer off, and add a Westcott deflector plate for Rapidbox (vendor) which turns this into a beauty dish.
+Now we get to an interesting feature of the Westcott Rapid Box Octa Softboxes – you can take the outer diffusion layer off, and add a Westcott deflector plate for Rapidbox (affiliate) which turns this into a beauty dish.
 The images at the top were with the diffuser over the front of the Rapid Box, which made it a proper softbox.

 The image below was with the diffusion cover off, and with the Deflector Plate in position.
 The light is definitely less diffused, but this works for me too!

 1/250 @ f/5.6 @ 400 ISO … TTL flash at -0.7 FEC

 Nikon D4; Nikon 14-24mm f/2.8G AF-S (affiliate) @ 19mm

 1st image: TTL flash via the Westcott Rapid Box, and Deflector Plate.